risvn/cracking-coding-interviews/README.md

 - **Codeforces**: Competitive programming for speed. [codeforces.com](https://codeforces.com/)
 - **HackerRank**: Domain-specific challenges. [hackerrank.com](https://www.hackerrank.com/)

 ---

+### ✨ Contribute
+Found a great tool or guide?
+Open a pull request and add it here — let’s make this a living resource for developers!

+---

+Check out the [Developer Tools Resources](docs/dev-tools.md) for more details.
+---
 - last updated : 2 october 2025
 - rsvn